-In some respects it is.
-When you compare the cost of travel in Brunei to somewhere like Vietnam, it is a little pricer.
-You’ll pay more for accommodation in Brunei, and won’t be cruising by on just $15 a day.
+When you narrow your search radius to within Southeast Asia’s borders and compare the cost of travel in Brunei to somewhere like Vietnam, it is a little pricer.
+You’ll pay more for accommodation in Brunei, for sure, and definitely won’t be cruising by on just $15 a day.

 What’s Included in this Post

-As always, this budget breakdown covers how much I spent on accommodation, transportation, activities, food, and other miscellaneous items while I was in the country.
+This budget breakdown covers how much I spent on accommodation, transportation, activities, food, and other miscellaneous items while I was in the country.

 I’ve not included my flights into and out of Brunei, as this will vary based on where you’ll be arriving from.
-Most flights arrive from Kuala Lumpur, where Air Asia runs regular flights to Bandar Seri Begawan, and I paid $51 for this flight.
+Most flights within Southeast Asia arrive from Kuala Lumpur, where AirAsia runs regular flights to Bandar Seri Begawan; I paid $51 for a one-way flight.

 This guide, however, does contain affiliate links.
 What that means is that if you decide to make a purchase through one of the links in this article, I receive a commission at no additional cost to you.
-Your support is what keeps me on the road and Never Ending Footsteps sponsor-free.
+Your support is what helps keep me on the road and Never Ending Footsteps sponsor-free.

 Okay — let’s get started with these expenses.

 The Cheapest Accommodation Options in Brunei